screenshotbot/screenshotbot-oss/src/quick-patch/README.md

 fetch stuff.

 ```
-(quick-patch:prepare-externals "build/quick-patch/")
+(quick-patch:checkout-all "build/quick-patch/")
 ```

-`prepare-externals` takes one argument which is going to be your cache directory.
+`checkout-all` takes one argument which is going to be your cache directory.
 If this is under a git repository, make sure your cache directory is in your `.gitignore`.